inaimathi/cl-notebook/README.md

 ##### Features (not necessarily in priority order)
 ######## Back-end
-- Capture and die on `SB-SYS:INTERACTIVE-INTERRUPT` (conditionally on SBCL, of course, and do the same in other implementations)
 - Add cell dependencies (child cells get evaluated whenever the parent is evaluated)
 - Use `make-broadcast-stream` and some buffering-foo to send partial `*standard-output*` results from evaluations as they arrive.
 Replace them with evaluation results once those are available.
 - If there are no existing notebooks, we should write a default scratch book with some initial instructions